matvign/batchrenamer/README.md

 -ext            change extension of file ('' removes the extension)

---esc           escape pattern matching characters --raw           treat extension as part of filename
+--esc           escape pattern matching characters --raw           treat extension as part of filename and do not process whitespace

 --sort          after finding files, sort by ascending, descending or manual. useful for sequences --sel           after finding files with a file pattern, manually select which files to rename